 - Be prepared to leave if you’re told to by officials.

 - Understand that different bodies of water have different hazards such as rip currents, extreme high tides, undertow, flooding, tornadoes, high winds.

 - Follow directions of local officials and try to move vehicles outside of flooded areas.

-- If you are docked at a marina, find a place to safely secure the vessel and stay ashore until the storm is over.
-For a hurricane preparedness checklist for your boat, go to boatus.com.
+If you are in need of a hurricane preparedness checklist for your boat, go to boatus.com.